-Physicians, PAs, NPs, nurses, pharmacists, and psychologists specializing in primary care.
+Physicians, physician associates (PAs), nurse practitioners (NPs), nurses, pharmacists, and psychologists specializing in primary care

 It is the policy of CME Outfitters, LLC, to ensure independence, balance, objectivity, and scientific rigor and integrity in all of their CE activities.
 Faculty must disclose to the participants any relationships with commercial companies whose products or devices may be mentioned in faculty presentations, or with the commercial supporter of this CE activity.
 CME Outfitters, LLC, has evaluated, identified, and mitigated any potential conflicts of interest through a rigorous content validation procedure, use of evidence-based data/research, and a multidisciplinary peer review process.

 Dr. Tangalos reports the following financial relationships: Research Support: National Institutes of Health (NIH); Consultant: Acadia Pharmaceuticals Inc.; Biogen; Eisai Inc.; and Genentech, Inc.; Stock Shareholder (direct purchase): AbbVie Inc.; Johnson & Johnson; and Pfizer Inc. Other Financial or Material Support: Alzheimer’s Association (Project ECHO course director); Cyclo Therapeutics, Inc. Data and Safety Monitoring Board (DSMB); and Prothena DSMB